Some very important notes before you read this.

 None of us at ‘Justice for Punters’ (J4P) are lawyers, so you should not take any of the views that follow as being ‘water-tight’ in law or even the correct interpretation of GDPR, therefore it is crucially important you don’t rely on any of these views, especially if you decide to take a gambling company to court.

 ps: We’ve done our best!

-We’ve asked the Gambling Commission (GC) if it was likely that the Information Commissioner’s Office (ICO) would be publishing specific guidelines for the gambling industry and their customers; they said no. The Gambling Commission has produced an information sheet, which is primarily about their licensees not using GDPR to avoid their social responsibilities for problem gambling and crime, which is an interesting line to take and suggests that the GC might not trust its licensees to use GDPR for commercial gain?
+We’ve asked the Gambling Commission (GC) if it was likely that the Information Commissioner’s Office (ICO) would be publishing specific guidelines for the gambling industry and their customers; they said no. The Gambling Commission has produced some advice, which is summarised here: https://www.pinsentmasons.com/out-law/news/gdpr-gambling-operators-licensing-duties This is primarily about licensees not using GDPR to avoid their social responsibilities for problem gambling and crime, which is an interesting line to take and suggests that the GC might not trust its licensees to use GDPR for commercial gain?

 It’s been impossible to write something in general, because GDPR is so complex, so we’ve decided to look at two issues that we see as being crucial for those who like a bet, e.g. the ‘right to be forgotten’ (more accurately ‘the right to erasure’) and profiling.
 We are going to deal with them separately.
 This first post is about the ‘right to be forgotten’.